Gauge Theory in Riem(M): Introduction

 \section{Introduction}

-Gauge theory, needless to say, has a long and rich history, and it is probably not an exaggeration to state it has by now permeated all areas of theoretical physics, as an essential tool for existing frameworks and guide for future developments.
+Gauge theory, needless to say, has a long and rich history, and it is probably not an exaggeration to state it has by now permeated all areas of theoretical physics as an essential tool for existing frameworks and guide for future developments.
 It describes systems which possess some inherent symmetry in their parametrizations, and for classical fields over spacetime it has a well-developed geometrical understanding through the use of principal fiber bundles.

 Geometrodynamics, as championed by Wheeler, is the study of gravitation through a primary focus on {\it space and changes therein} rather than on space-time itself.
 Space-time is essentially `sliced-up' and described as an evolution of the geometry of these spatial slices through time.
-It is fundamentally a dynamical view of GR, technically taking form as its constrained canonical formulation, also referred to as ADM\cite{Arnowitt:1962hi}.
+It is fundamentally a dynamical view of GR, technically taking form as its constrained canonical, or ADM formulation \cite{Arnowitt:1962hi}.

-Although widely regarded as a gauge theory (since all of its constraints are first class and thus interpreted as symmetry generating), there is no specific description of ADM as a gauge theory in the geometric, fiber bundle sense.
-This is in part because of the difficulties in interpreting the Hamiltonian constraint as a group, and other issues related to the infamous ``problem of time" \cite{Anderson:2010xm}.
-Recently, there has been however great advance in these issues in \cite{3Dconf}, where a dual description of GR has been achieved where the group of 3 dimensional conformal transformations replaces that related to refoliation invariance.
+Although widely regarded as a gauge theory (since all of its constraints are first class and thus interpreted as symmetry generating), there is no specific description of ADM as a gauge theory in the geometric, fiber bundle sense, making use of connection forms, sections and so forth.
+This is in part because a connection over configuration space seems to be far removed from reality.
+What would such a connection do?
+This is one of the questions we aim to answer in this part.